 A. Yes we’ll have anti-bac stations on our coaches.

 Q. How are you protecting your staff, such as drivers?

 A. Keeping everybody as safe as possible is our absolute priority.
-We’re issuing face coverings and face visors to ourdrivers, along with aprons, gloves and hand sanitiser. .
+We’re issuing face coverings and other PPE to our drivers.
 Other measures include additional cleaning of key touch points and, displaying guidelines on social distancing.

 Q I’m a wheelchair user.
-Can I still travel on your coach even though you’ve limited the capacity?
+Can I still travel on your coach?

 A. Our customers with mobility impairments are always welcome on board.
 Where possible, we recommend that all wheelchair users contact us before purchasing their tickets (preferably at least 36 hours before their intended journey) to book their wheelchair space and to allow us time to make your journey as comfortable as possible.
 Plus you’ll be able to tell us whether a personal care attendant (PCA) will be with you on board.